anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_2 title='Request processing between registrar-agent bootstrapping services' artwork-align="left"}

-The registrar-agent establishes a TLS connection with the registrar.
+The registrar-agent establishes a TLS connection to the registrar.
 As already stated in {{RFC8995}}, the use of TLS 1.3 (or newer) is encouraged.
 TLS 1.2 or newer is REQUIRED on the registrar-agent side.
 TLS 1.3 (or newer) SHOULD be available on the registrar, but TLS 1.2 MAY be used.